 Here's a random, mid-level job description from Stripe.
 A top-tier tech company in the payments space:

-• Dig into the details of the process, understand how to improve, and improve
+- Dig into the details of your team's process, understand how to improve, pick a few important and/or simple things to improve, and improve those things.

-• Measure how you fixed it.
+- Measure how you fixed it.
 Could be a survey of your team.
-Could be improvements in how fast you ship.
+Could be improvements in how fast you ship or run through tasks.

-• Communicate with your boss and your team about the problem.
+- Communicate with your boss and your team about the problem.
 They won't discover the work you did on their own, so talk about it.
+Offer to present in situations when your boss usually does.